 The principle behind Raman spectroscopy is that the monochromatic radiation is passed through the sample such that the radiation may get reflected, absorbed, or scattered.
-The scattered photons have a frequency which is different from the incident photon as the vibration and rotational property varies.
-This results in the change of wavelength which is studied in the IR spectra.
+The scattered photons have a different frequency from the incident photon as the vibration and rotational property vary.
+This results in the change of wavelength,, which is studied in the IR spectra.

 The difference between the incident photon and the scattered photon is known as the Raman shift.
 When the energy associated with the scattered photons is less than the energy of an incident photon, the scattering is known as Stokes scattering.
 When the energy of the scattered photons is more than the incident photon, the scattering is known as anti-Stokes scattering.